CP1404/Practicals/prac_10/README.md

 In PyCharm, go to Settings/Preferences > Project: Practicals > Project Interpreter (it might look a bit different, but you should have been here before) and click the plus button to install a package.
 Type "wikipedia" to find the one we want, and then click "Install Package".

+> [!NOTE]
-**Note:** If you don't have permission to install this, try it with the option to install to user's site packages directory.
+> If you don't have permission to install this, try it with the option to install to user's site packages directory.

 ![PyCharm install package](../images/10image3.png)